S8A/s8a.github.io/_drafts/links-and-thoughts-002.md

 category: personal
 ---

-This month I was busy, so I didn't have tome to read as many great articles as the previous month and to write at length about them.
+This month I was busy, so I didn't have time to read as many great articles as the previous month and to write at length about them.

 Anyway, here's what I could gather for the 2nd post in my "Links and thoughts" series, for February 2024.